What's the Point of Bay Leaves?

 Turns out that in this country, dried bay leaves are imported (generally from Turkey) and fresh bay leaves come from California, almost universally.
 And in fact, the two types of bay leaves are not even directly related.
 Fresh California bay leaves come from a tree that has a decidedly more potent eucalyptus flavor that can easily dominate a dish if you're not careful, while Turkish bay is much milder and more nuanced.
 In fact, bay leaves are the one case where I'd advocate against ever using fresh, unless you know what you're getting into.*

-Edit: *or unless you know that you're getting real mediterranean bay laurel, not California bay.
+Edit: *or unless you know that you're getting real Mediterranean bay laurel, not California bay.

 Long story short?
 Yes, you should use bay leaves.
 No, fresh bay leaves cannot be substituted for dry.
-Yes, you should store them in the freezer, and finally, yes, I can tell you my favorite bay leaf-forward recipe: it's this Jerk Chicken, where the chicken gets cooked on a full-on bed of smoking bay leaves.
+Yes, you should store them in the freezer, and finally, yes, I can tell you my favorite bay leaf-forward recipe: it's this Spicy Grilled Jerk Chicken, where the chicken gets cooked on a full-on bed of smoking bay leaves.

 Got a Question for The Food Lab?